Woman behind Media Men list comes forward

 Media Men list: Moira Donegan reveals she was author

-The author of an online spreadsheet that named men in the media industry alleged to have abused women has come forward, amid rumours that she was to be identified by a magazine.
+The creator of an online spreadsheet that named men in the media industry alleged to have abused women has come forward, amid rumours that she was to be identified by a magazine.

-Writer Moira Donegan said she created the list for women to share their stories "without being needlessly discredited or judged".
+Writer Moira Donegan said she set up the list for women to share their stories "without being needlessly discredited or judged".

 The list quickly went viral when it was set up in October.